-In regard to the sending of the keys of St. Peter to Charles Martel in A.D.
-739 and to Charles the Great in A.D.
-796 there can be no question that Sickel is right in denying that this was a "pledge or symbol of sovereignty," as Gibbon says, or of a protectorate.
+In regard to the sending of the keys of St. Peter to Charles Martel in 739 and to Charles the Great in 796 there can be no question that Sickel is right in denying that this was a "pledge or symbol of sovereignty," as Gibbon says, or of a protectorate.
 If it were a symbol transferring to the Frank king any rights of sovereignty it would have involved the transference of that which the keys opened.
 Thus the presentation of the keys of Rome would have made the king lord of the city.
 And if the presentation of the keys of the tomb of St. Peter had any secular meaning, it could only be that the Pope alienated the tomb from his own possession and made the king its proprietor.
 The act must have had a purely religious import - the mere bestowal of a relic, intended to augment the interests of the kings in the Holy See.
 Gregory I. had long ago given a key of the famous sepulchre as a sort of relic (Mansi, Conc.
 13, p.
 804).
 See Sickel, op. cit. p.
 851-3.

-kind, include to augment interference of the lange in the Hory Sci.
-Cheg. ory I. had long ago given a key of the famous sepulchre as a sort of relic (Mansi, Conc.
-13, p.
-804).
-See Sickel, op. cit. p.
-851-3.
-[Some recent literature: Friedrich, die Constantinische Schenkung, 1889; Kehr, op. cit., and art. in Sybel's Hist., Zeitsch., 1803, 70, p.
+[Some recent literature: Friedrich, die Constantinische Schenkung, 1889; Kehr, op. cit., and art. in Sybel's Hist., Zeitsch., 1893, 70, p.
 388 sqq.; Schaube, ib., 1894, 72, p.
 193 sqq.; Schnürer, Die Entstehung des Kirchenstaates, 1894; Sickel, op. cit., and article in Deutsche Zeitsch. für Geschichtswissenschaft, 11, 12, 1894; Sackur, in the Mitteilungen des Inst. für oesterreichische Geschichtsforschung, 16, 1896; T. Lindner, Die sog.
 Schenkungen Pippins, Karls des grossen und Ottos I. an die Päpste, 1896.
 See also Oelsner's Jahrbücher des fränkischen Reiches unter K. Pippin, and Simson's Jahrb. d. fr.
 R. unter Karl dem grossen; Gregorovius, Rome in the Middle Ages, Eng. tr., vol. ii.; the notes in Duchesne's Liber Pontificalis; Duchesne, Les premiers temps de l'Etat pontifical in the Rev. d'hist. et de litt. religieuses, i. (in three parts), 1896; Döllinger, Die Pabstfabeln des Mittelalters (Gregory II. und Leo III., p.
 151 sqq.; Die Schenkung Constantius, p.
 61 sqq.).]

 Since this was written I have received from M. H. Hubert an important study: Etude sur la formation des états de l'église; les papes Grégoire II., Grégoire III., Zacharie et Etienne II., et leurs relations avec les empereurs iconoclastes (726-757).
-Published in the Revue historique, Lix., 1899.
+Published in the Revue historique, lxix., 1899.